Guinea PM Hints At Delayed Return To Elected Government - UrduPoint

 The new prime minister reiterated the argument that far-reaching reforms were needed to end a state of chronic instability.

-"Guinea needs appeasement, it needs a profound easing of tension," Oury Bah said, admitting there would be "some delays".
+"Guinea needs appeasement, it needs a profound easing of tension," Oury Bah said, admitting there would be admitting there would be "some delays".

 A referendum to change the constitution is expected to be held by the end of the year, the prime minister said.